linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 You can view the basic font information via Font Manager.

-1. Right-click to select **Details** in the font sets list on the Font Manager interface.
+1. Right-click the font and select **Details** in the font sets list on the Font Manager interface.

    You can view the font icon, name, style, type, version, and description information.